Skip to main content Skip to footer

 * For each dependant.

-For those applying for settlement under the HSMP Judicial Review Policy (HSMP JR) document, the requirement is much simpler in that the applicant only needs to demonstrate economic activity at the date of application.
+For those applying for settlement under the HSMP Judicial Review Policy (HSMP JR) document, the requirement was much simpler in that the applicant only needs to demonstrate economic activity at the date of application.

 The rules applying to HSMP JR applications only apply where the applicant has an HSMP approval letter dated before 7 November 2006.